 After an enforced break of a week, there is plenty to look back on over the past fortnight.

 Further work has been carried out on FR 20’s boiler by Andy Booth and it is hoped to have the job of expanding and beading over the tubes finished this next week.
 The tender has received plenty of attention with John Dixon leading the task of examining and cleaning up the front drag box.
-First it was necessary to remove the curved fall plate, the bridging piece between the tender and the engine.

 Once the tender floor plate had been removed, there was then the more difficult task of removing the thick plate directly above the drag box which could not be moved until both the draw bar pin and the buffing spring pin had been removed.
 The latter was found to be seized in the lower base plate and so it was time to call in Ade, who has “previous” in taking apart those things that don’t want to come apart!
 With assistance from Tim also, the pin was finally extracted late last Wednesday afternoon after many applications of jack, heat and a sledgehammer.
 Ade is seen here at work with the latter, watched by John Dixon, Keith Brewer and Neil Glover.